thekayd/MunicipalService/README.md

    - Fill in the event details (name, date, category, description) and click Create.

 ### Service Request Status
-The Service Request Status page allows users to track the status of their municipal service requests in real time.
+The Service Request Status page allows users to track the status of their municipal service requests in real-time.
 Here’s how it works:

 1. Viewing Service Requests:
    - Click Service Request Status on the main menu to open the page.
    - A well-organized list of service requests is displayed, including each request’s ID, category, status, and priority.

 2. Tracking Service Request Progress:
    - Service requests are assigned unique identifiers (IDs) to easily track individual requests.
    - Requests are sorted by priority using a heap structure, ensuring high-priority requests are easily accessible.
    - Users can view details of each request’s current status, allowing them to track progress updates.

 3. Filtering and Searching Requests:
    - Use search and filter options to find specific requests by status, priority, or category, providing a more streamlined experience.

 4. Inter-Request Relationships:
    - Related requests (e.g., tasks depending on one another) are displayed using a graph structure.
    - Dependencies between requests are visualized, allowing users to see how certain requests may impact others.

 5. Data Structure Implementation:
    - Binary Search Trees and AVL Trees organize service requests by priority and status, improving search efficiency.
    - Heaps prioritize urgent requests, while graphs represent relationships, enabling efficient navigation and a clear view of interrelated requests.
    - Minimum Spanning Tree (MST) organizes these relationships to show the most efficient paths between dependent requests.

 6. Real-Time Updates:
    - Requests update in real-time, and any changes in status or priority reflect immediately on this page, enhancing user experience.

 ### Additional Features